-Brad Stulberg writes about the art and science of health and human performance.
-He is based out of Northern California.
-You can follow Brad on Twitter @Bstulberg.
+Brad Stulberg writes about health and the science of human performance.
+He is a co-author of Peak Performance: Elevate Your Game, Avoid Burnout, and Thrive with the New Science of Success.
+He lives in Oakland, California.
+Follow Brad on Twitter @Bstulberg.

 We humans suffer from the commission bias: a preference toward doing something rather than nothing.

 Pain is necessary for all athletes to get the most out of themselves.

 Our columnist literally wrote the book on peak performance, but he had to reconsider everything after an unexpected battle with mental illness.

 Eight life lessons from one of America's best marathoners.